 Understanding more about empty Home Insurance

 As it stands today, there are over half a million empty properties right across the UK, the highest rate for over two decades.
 An empty home is not only a thieves paradise but is also susceptible to damages caused by adverse weather conditions, squatters sheltering in the property, and vandals maliciously damaging your most prized possession.
 If your property is going to be empty for any length of time, you should take a look through our empty section below.

 Empty property insurance definition

 Generally, mainstream insurers define unoccupancy as any property that is vacant for 30 consecutive days or more.
 If this is likely to be the case for your property, it is vital that you inform your insurer.
 Failure to do so may result in your home insurance policy becoming void.

 Short term home insurance

-Some customers maybe looking for cover for a very specific amount of time and potentially for a very limited timeframe.
+Some customers may be looking for cover for a very specific amount of time and potentially for a very limited timeframe.
 Whilst at this time we don’t have a specific short-term policy, our dedicated empty policy can be set up and then cancelled at any point after the initial cooling off period of 14 days.
-There is a flat cancellation fee of £25 throughout the policy term, however we will then organise a pro-rata refund of the remaining premium, ensuring you are only paying for the period of time on cover with us.
+There is no cancellation fee throughout the policy term and we will organise a pro-rata refund of the remaining premium, ensuring you are only paying for the period of time on cover with us.

 Insurance empty house owner deceased

 In the unfortunate situation where the original home insurance policyholder of the property has died, a new policy will be required to cover the property until probate is settled.
 At this point, the property will be transferred to the new owner’s name who will take out their own cover.
 However, cover will be required for the existing contents within the property and the protection of the buildings.

 Is there anything I can do to lower the premium for my empty house insurance?